edgedb/edgedb/docs/guides/deployment/aws_aurora_ecs.rst

 Create a Load Balancer
 ----------------------

-Adding a load balancer will facilitate scaling the EdgeDB cluster.
+Adding a load balancer will facilitate scaling the Gel cluster.

 .. code-block:: bash